 Whether they can repeat the same success this year is a very open question.
 But Chicago has a strategy—one that prioritizes relationships and turnout over big TV blitzes aimed at the middle.
 That’s because, as in 2004, half of America loves the incumbent and half hates him.
 Obama’s team will spend the next six months getting the former to the polls.
 After all, it worked for Bush.

-This article appears in the May 17, 2012, edition of National Journal Daily.
+This article appears in the May 17, 2012 edition of NJ Daily.